dotnet/corefx/src/System.Net.Http/src/HttpDiagnosticsGuide.md

 ```

 ## Events
-If there is a consumer, subscribed for "HttpHandlerDiagnosticListener" events, `HttpClientHandler` instruments outgoing request depending on subscription and request properties as well as request context.
+If there is **at least one consumer**, subscribed for "HttpHandlerDiagnosticListener" events, `HttpClientHandler` instruments outgoing request depending on subscription and request properties.

-Instrumentation starts a new Activity for outgoing Http request as a child of some other Activity (e.g. incoming request Activity).
-If there is no parent Activity, outgoing request **will not** be instrumented.
-This is important for sampling scenarios to minimize instrumentation costs.

-Instrumentation also checks if user has enabled "System.Net.Http.Activity" event through the optional predicate provided in `DiagnosticListener.Subscribe`  method.

-### Preconditions
-Summarizing preconditions for instrumentation:

-1. There must be **at least one consumer** for "HttpHandlerDiagnosticListener"(*)
-2. There must be **parent Activity** (Activity.Current must not be null)
-3. Consumer must enable **System.Net.Http.Activity** event

-(*) Avoid having more than one consumer for DiagnosticListener.
+Avoid having more than one consumer for DiagnosticListener.
 Note that DiagnosticListener best practice is to guard every `Write` method with `IsEnabled` check.
 In case there is more than one consumer, **each consumer** will receive Write event if **at least one** consumer returned true for `IsEnabled`.

 #### IsEnabled: System.Net.Http.Activity
-If instrumentation preconditions are met, there is another check to ensure consumer wants this particular request to be instrumented.
+If there is a consumer, instrumentation calls `DiagnosticListener.IsEnabled("System.Net.Http.Activity", request)` to check if particular request needs to be instrumented.
-It's done with `DiagnosticListener.IsEnabled("System.Net.Http.Activity", request)` call.
 Consumer may optionally provide predicate to DiagnosticListener to prevent some requests from being instrumented: e.g. if logging system has HTTP interface, it could be necessary to filter out requests to logging system itself.

 ```C#